RooHammerModel: interfacing the HAMMER software tool with the HistFactory package: Technical implementation

-In a typical HistFactory fit, the collection of RooRealVar objects representing the fit variables is automatically constructed when the model is converted into a RooFit one, and can be accessed by the user from that moment onward.
-These RooRealVar objects have to be passed to the RooHammerModel instances.
-If this was done in the constructor, as in a typical RooAbsPdf, the RooHammerModel objects would have to be created after the HistFactory-model compilation point.
-However, in such a scenario the RooHammerModel would not be available at the beginning of the process, to provide the proxy histograms with bin uncertainties (see Sec.~\ref{sec:technical_BB}).
-With the aim of economising the memory consumption, avoiding duplicated objects, the solution adopted for the RooHammerModel class is to have a constructor where the fit variables are not passed (the one shown in Sec.~\ref{sec:user_RooHammerModel}), and then use a devoted method of the class, called \texttt{SetObservables}, to set the variables at the point in the code where they are available.
+In a typical HistFactory fit, the collection of \texttt{RooRealVar} objects representing the fit variables is automatically constructed when the model is converted into a RooFit one, and can be accessed by the user from that moment onward.
+These \texttt{RooRealVar} objects have to be passed to the RooHammerModel instances.
+If this was done in the constructor, as in a typical \texttt{RooAbsPdf}, the RooHammerModel objects would have to be created after the HistFactory model compilation stage.
+However, in such a scenario the RooHammerModel would not be available at the beginning of the process, to provide the proxy histograms with bin uncertainties (see section~\ref{sec:technical_BB}).
+With the aim of economising the memory consumption, avoiding duplicated objects, the solution adopted for the RooHammerModel class is to have a constructor (shown in section~\ref{sec:user_RooHammerModel}), where the fit variables are not passed, and then use a devoted method of the class, called \texttt{SetObservables}, to set the variables at the point in the code where they are available.
 Apart from this default scheme, the RooHammerModel class has an additional constructor, where the fit variables are also passed, in order to operate as usual if used standalone in a generic RooFit fitting framework.